How Did Women Know They Were Pregnant In The 1800S? | Historical Insights

 A variety of physical symptoms served as indicators of pregnancy.
 The following are some commonly noted signs:

-- Nausea and Vomiting: Commonly referred to as “morning sickness,” this symptom became a well-known sign of pregnancy.
+• Nausea and Vomiting: Commonly referred to as “morning sickness,” this symptom became a well-known sign of pregnancy, although it did not happen to every pregnant woman.

-- Breast Changes: Tenderness or swelling in the breasts was frequently mentioned.
+• Breast Changes: Tenderness, swelling, or darkening around the nipples was frequently mentioned.

-- Fatigue: Increased tiredness was often noted as energy levels dropped.
+• Fatigue: Increased tiredness was often noted as energy levels changed.

 The Role of Folk Remedies and Home Tests

-In an age before home pregnancy tests or ultrasounds, women turned to folk remedies and home tests to confirm their suspicions.
+In an age before modern home pregnancy tests or ultrasounds, women turned to folk remedies, urine observations, and household traditions to confirm their suspicions.
+These practices varied by region, family tradition, and local belief.
 Some popular methods included:

 Urine Tests